You’ve got USDT or USDC sitting on an exchange, but is it safe? Is that the smartest way to store your stablecoins?

 1. Store 25–30% of Your Stablecoins on Exchanges

-You’d be surprised how many crypto users store all their stablecoins on one exchange.
+You’d be shocked to see how many crypto users keep all their stablecoins on one exchange.
 It feels convenient until the day it isn’t.

-Exchanges make trading and transfers fast, but they’re also where most unexpected losses happen.
+Crypto exchanges make trading and transfers fast.
+But they’re also where most unexpected losses happen.
 Withdrawals get frozen without warning.
 Accounts can get restricted.
 Entire platforms can collapse overnight.
 FTX wasn’t the first, and it won’t be the last.
 That’s why you shouldn’t store all your stablecoins on a single platform.
 A safer approach is to spread them across at least three reputable exchanges.

-As a beginner, try to store no more than 25–30% of your stablecoins on exchanges in total, and no more than 15% on any one exchange.
-You still get the convenience of fast trading without risking everything if something goes wrong.
+If you’re a beginner, don’t store more than 25–30% of your stablecoins on exchanges.
+Also, avoid putting more than 15% of your portfolio in any one exchange.
+You still get the convenience of fast trading.
+But you don’t risk everything if something goes wrong.

-People who lived through the FTX collapse learned this the hard way.
-If you still rely on one exchange, consider this your warning.
-Use one main exchange for active trading, a second as a backup for transfers and conversions, and a third you rarely touch.
+Use one exchange for active trading.
+Keep a second for transfers and conversions.
+And have a third you rarely use.
 If one freezes withdrawals, you’re fine.
-If one collapses, you lose only a small portion instead of everything.
+If one collapses, you lose only a small part instead of everything.

 2. Store 20–25% of Your Stablecoins in Mobile Wallets

-Many crypto beginners also make the mistake of keeping all their stablecoins in one mobile wallet.
+Many crypto beginners make the mistake of keeping their stablecoins in one wallet.
 Yes, mobile wallets are convenient too, but your phone can get lost, damaged, or stolen.
-When everything is tied to a single wallet on one device, a single bad moment can wipe out your entire balance.
+If you keep everything in one wallet on a single device, one bad moment can wipe out your entire balance.
+You don’t want that.

 A safer approach is to use two mobile wallets alongside your exchange accounts.
 One handles everyday transfers and quick access.
 The other holds the part of your balance you want protected.
 This separation creates a clear line between spending money and protected money.
-That way, if your phone gets compromised or you accidentally connect to a scam app, you don’t lose everything in one hit.
+This way, if something goes wrong with your phone, you’re not wiped out.
+Even if you connect to a scam app by mistake, you won’t lose everything at once.

 As a beginner, aim to store about 12–15% of your stablecoins in your everyday wallet and 8–10% in your secondary one.
-You’ll still enjoy convenience, but you won’t expose your entire stablecoins if anything goes wrong.
+You’ll still enjoy the convenience.
+But you won’t put all your stablecoins at risk if something goes wrong.

 3. Store 45–55% of Your Stablecoins in Hardware Wallets

-Hardware wallets aren’t hype.
+Hardware wallets are not hype.
 They’re the closest thing to real safety in crypto because they remove the need to trust an exchange or app.

 In fact, any stablecoin you don’t plan to move each month belongs in a hardware wallet.
-This one step removes almost every major crypto risk tied to phones, laptops, bad Wi-Fi, fake apps, malware, and accidental approvals.
+This one step removes almost every major crypto risk.
+It protects you from risks tied to phones, bad Wi-Fi, fake apps, and accidental approvals.

 As a beginner, storing 45–55% of your stablecoins in a hardware wallet is the safest setup.
-It becomes the backbone of your crypto security strategy, the part of your money designed to survive anything.
+It becomes the backbone of your crypto security strategy.
+This is the part of your money designed to survive anything.

-4. Store Your Stablecoins Across Multiple Coins for Safety
+4. Store Your Stablecoins Across Different Coins for Safety

 Before anything else in this guide matters, you need to understand this clearly.
 Most people in crypto are sitting on a silent time bomb.
-Over 95% of beginners, and surprisingly many experienced crypto users, store all their stablecoins in a single coin.
+More than 95% of beginners keep all their stablecoins in one coin.
+And surprisingly, many experienced users do this too.
 They assume stablecoins can’t fail.
 They think diversification applies only to exchanges and wallets, not the coins themselves.

 A safer strategy is to split your holdings across at least three stablecoins.
 Keep 40–50% in a primary stablecoin, 30–40% in a secondary, and the rest in a third.
 This way, no single failure can wipe you out.